just-buildsystem/justbuild/share/man/just-mr.1.md

    URLs to a list of local (non-public) mirrors.
 These mirrors are always tried first (in the given order) before any other URL is contacted.
  - the key *`"preferred hostnames"`*, if given, is a list of strings specifying known hostnames.
-When fetching from a non-local URL, URLs with hostnames in the given list are preferred (in the order given) over URLs with other hostnames.
+When fetching from a non-local mirror, URLs with hostnames in the given list are preferred (in the order given) over URLs with other hostnames.